corda/corda-docs-portal/content/en/docs/cenm/1.2/pki-guide.md

                     Even though Corda supports this scenario, it might be a tedious task that a node operator does not want to deal with.
                     As such, Corda offers also an alternative solution, which allows a node to benefit from the certificate revocation list validation and at the same time waives away the necessity of the certificate revocation list maintenance from the node operator.

-                    The certificate revocation list validation process allows the certificate revocation list to be signed by a third party authority (i.e. associated key pair) as long as its certificate is self-signed and trusted (i.e. it is present in the node’s trust store).
+The certificate revocation list validation process allows the certificate revocation list to be signed by a third party
+                    authority (i.e. associated key pair) as long as its certificate is self-signed and trusted (i.e. it is present in the node’s trust store).
                     As such, in Corda, the certificate revocation list for the TLS level is signed by a dedicated self-signed certificate called TLS Signer, which is then added to node’s trust store (in a similar way as the Corda Root certificate - distributed with the `network-trust-store.jks`).
                     During the certificate revocation list validation process the trust store is consulted for the presence of the TLS Signer certificate.

+See [Certificate Revocation List](certificate-revocation.md) for instructions on revoking certificates, and [Signing Services](signing-service.md) for
+                    configuration of the signer for CRLs (especially the “updatePeriod” option).

 ## Example Scenario